nicholasjcooper/plumbCNV/README.md

 SUPPORT AND ANNOTATION FILES
 ----------------------------

+NB: Please view this section especially as plain text, using a fixed-width font, as otherwise it will not give a correct impression of the correct input file formats!

 SNP support data (namely: snp-id,chr,pos) e.g, bim,vcf,map,map3, etc. does not matter what it is called but you eventually need to enter the file location into the plumbcnv() function as a parameter.

 ==> snpdata.map <==